home-assistant/developers.home-assistant/docs/core/entity/valve.md

 sidebar_label: Valve
 ---

-A valve entity controls valve devices such as a the water or gas valves in your home.
+A valve entity controls valve devices such as the water or gas valves in your home.
 Derive a platform entity from [`homeassistant.components.valve.ValveEntity`](https://github.com/home-assistant/core/blob/dev/homeassistant/components/valve/__init__.py).

 ## Properties